 Why Choose Rutland Fuel:

 If you are a consumer who prepays to lock in with a fuel dealer you should be very concerned with how your company hedges their fixed-price programs.
 The volatility of the price can blindside dealers that don’t hedge properly in a way that cannot be understated.
-In the past few years Rutland has seen two of its most prominent oil dealers get forced out of business due to oil price volatility.
+In the past several years Rutland has seen three of its most prominent oil dealers get forced out of business due to oil price volatility.
 One dealer bought too much fixed-price oil and when oil dropped he was stuck selling oil nearly 2 dollars cheaper than what he paid for it.
 The other one (18 months later) apparently sold more fixed-price oil than he purchased and when oil rose, he was buying it for more than what his guaranteed rates were.

 In times like these it is important you choose a fuel supplier you can trust.
-As oil has whipsawed up and down during the past five years, we have remained on a solid financial footing because I run these programs the right way: I lock into oil only for the customers who lock in with me.
+As oil has whipsawed up and down during the past several years, we have remained on a solid financial footing because I run these programs the right way: I lock into oil only for the customers who lock in with me.
 We don't speculate, rather we hedge our programs as diligently as possible.
 For fixed-price plans we purchase heating oil futures contracts and for CAP plans we purchase futures contracts with "put" option protection.
 I think what sets us apart is that we offer our fixed and CAP programs over a much longer period than most other oil dealers.
 The truth is that no one really knows where oil prices are going next, so I don't want my customers to have only a six-week window in the summer to set their price for the coming year.
 Instead, prepay customers can lock into some as early as springtime, and price out the rest later (during summer/into the fall) to average in their cost.
 For those who prefer to jump in all at once, they have a period of many months to decide when the time is right for them.
 And we offer discount programs for those who do not wish to lock in a fixed price for the winter season.
 We strive to maintain flexibility in our offers while protecting those who lock in, by covering their needs almost simultaneously when they lock in.